2013/2014 Events Calendar

 Reno Celtic Celebration: Look for lots of music, dance, and unique athletic competition at the Reno Celtic Celebration.
 Bag Pipe bandswill play throughout the weekend, along with an assortment of dance troupes and Celtic music bands.
 Wander the grounds to see what you will find in the way of food, drink, and vendors with a variety of Celtic-themed goods.
 Location: Bartley Ranch Regional Park in Reno.
 For more information, visit www.renoceltic.org or call 775-827-5250.

 Great Italian Festival: The annual installment of this proud celebration is held at the Eldorado Hotel Casino in downtown Reno.
 Activities include a grape-stomp, spaghetti eating contest, Italian food booths and entertainment.
 For more information, visit www.eldoradoreno.com.

 Kit Carson Trail Ghost Walk: Walk the path of yesterday with spirits of old Nevada appearing in historic homes.
-The first walking tour departs at 9:30 a.m. in the Nevada State Museum courtyard, downtown Carson City.
-For more information, visit www.visitcarsoncity.com or call 775-687-7410.
+The first walking tour departs at 10 a.m. and last tour is 2:30 p.m.
+Meet on the corner of 3rd and Curry St. in downtown Carson City.
+For more information, visit www.carsoncityghostwalk.com or call 775-687-7410.